dgdimick/ARC-210-DCS-Display/README.md

 test if you have the correct pins locations to get you started, and the Hex for the current state of the project are located in the Firmware/Maser Hex Files sub directory.

+I assume if you own a teensy 4.1 you know how to install a HEX file, however, here are the steps

+To load the HEX file onto a Teensy 4.1:

+1. Install/open Teensy Loader.
+2. Open the supplied Master_Program.ino.hex file.
+3. Connect the Teensy 4.1 by USB.
+4. Press the button on the Teensy if it does not enter program mode automatically.
+5. Click Program in Teensy Loader.
+6. Reboot the Teensy.

 **Note:** This repository is now included in the A-10-Sim repository.